Answers to the most frequently asked questions on the GDPR and OBI4wan

 Featured image

-Like many other organizations, OBI4wan is getting ready for the GDPR, the new laws and regulations surrounding privacy and personal data that will take effect on May 25th, 2018.
+Like many other organizations, Spotler Engage is getting ready for the GDPR, the new laws and regulations surrounding privacy and personal data that will take effect on May 25th, 2018.
 In this blog we will gladly guide you in the new regulations and what this means to us and our clients.

 What is GDPR (General Data Protection Regulation)